w3c/css-houdini-drafts/font-metrics-api/README.md

 Math layout
 * needs much much more than the above, including individual glyph advances and bounds.

+Line breaking
+* needs access to font data, all of the style inputs for text, and layout information (available line lengths, intrusions like floats, etc.)

-# Font data versus layout results
+# Font data versus typographic measurement

 I (Alan) initially thought that exposing the actual font data could be a good first step, but conversations I've had have convinced me that there's a better stepping-stone to use.
 Given raw font metrics, one has to reverse-engineer how the browser will use those metrics in order to determine where baselines, etc. will actually be drawn.
 Direct access to all of the font information was not sufficient for dropcap.js, because browsers use the font information in slightly different ways - we still had to sample the rendered text in each browser to determine where glyphs were placed.